 The $5 Franklin of 1918

 The $5 stamp was issued on the same day as the $2 stamp, August 19, 1918, although no covers are known from that date.
-Interestingly, although the production numbers of this stamp are much smaller than the red $2 stamp, the catalog value of the used five dollar stamp, Scott 524, is actually less than that of the used red two dollar stamp, Scott 547.
-This is most certainly due to the fact that the $5 Franklin stamp was issued until 1933, concurrently with the $5 America stamp of the 1922 Series, Scott 573.
+Interestingly, although the production numbers of this stamp are much smaller than the red $2 stamp, the catalog value of the used five dollar stamp, Number 524, is actually less than that of the used red two dollar stamp, Number 547.
+This is most certainly due to the fact that the $5 Franklin stamp was issued until 1933, concurrently with the $5 America stamp of the 1922 Series, Number 573.
 The mid-20's and early 30's were a heyday in philately, and saving high denomination stamps in used condition, particularly the $5 stamps, was commonplace.